dabrahams/Contracts/Contracts.md

 This is the first in a series of Better Code seminars from the Software Technology Lab, which are aimed at elevating the quality of programming everywhere.
 We're rolling this episode out first because in many ways, it's the foundation for everything else.

 Contracts are the connective tissue of solid software.
 You really can't build software at scale without them.
 If you *are* building large software systems, I promise you, you're using contracts, even if you don't use that word for them, and it will be well worth your time to take a deeper look at the ideas.

+Because we have practitioners here from many language backgrounds, I'm writing most of these examples in no particular language.
+Hopefully, they should be easily read as pseudocode, but if you have questions, please ask and I'll try to clear them up.
+Also speaking of languages, I'm going to refer to English a lot, and please consider that a shorthand for “whatever human languages you use to communicate about software,” which is just too long to repeat.

 ## Correctness